mhoogveld/check_cisco_ip_sla/README.md

 This monitoring plugin follows the Nagios plugin guidelines for output.
 In check-mode the return value indicates the status (0 = OK, 1 = WARNING, 2 = CRITICAL and 3 = UNKNOWN)
-The status will also printed as output, as well as some textual description about the status Examples can be seen below.
+The status will also be printed as output, as well as some textual description about the status Examples can be seen below.

 **Performance data**

+Use the --perf parameter to make the script output performance data.

-For all SLA types The Round Trip Time of the latest operation is returned under the key 'rtt', or when checking multiple SLA entries at once, under the key 'rtt <entry-tag>' (e.g. 'rtt 10')
+For all SLA types the Round Trip Time of the latest operation is returned:
+* 'rtt': The RTT of the latest operation

+or when checking multiple SLA entries at once:
+* 'rtt <entry-tag>': The RTT of the latest operation for each entry (e.g. 'rtt 10')

 For jitter-SLA's the following additional values are returned:
-* RTT avg: The average, min and max of the successfully measured RTT's (example 'RTT avg'=12.2ms;9;24)
+* 'RTT avg': The average, min and max of the successfully measured RTT's (example 'RTT avg'=12.2ms;9;24)
-* RTT variance: The variance of measured RTT's (example: 'RTT variance'=571.4)
+* 'RTT variance': The variance of measured RTT's (example: 'RTT variance'=571.4)
-* RTT std dev: The standard deviation of measured RTT's (example: 'RTT std dev'=23.9)
+* 'RTT std dev': The standard deviation of measured RTT's (example: 'RTT std dev'=23.9)
-* Avg jitter: The average jitter (example: 'Avg jitter'=2)
+* 'Avg jitter': The average jitter (example: 'Avg jitter'=2)
-* Avg jitter SD: The average jitter from Source to Destination (example: 'Avg jitter  SD'=3)
+* 'Avg jitter SD': The average jitter from Source to Destination (example: 'Avg jitter  SD'=3)
-* Avg jitter DS: The average jitter from Destination to Source (example: 'Avg jitter  DS'=1)
+* 'Avg jitter DS': The average jitter from Destination to Source (example: 'Avg jitter  DS'=1)
-* Avg latency SD: The average latency from Source to Destination (example: 'Avg latency SD'=7)
+* 'Avg latency SD': The average latency from Source to Destination (example: 'Avg latency SD'=7)
-* Avg latency DS: The average latency from Destination to Source (example: 'Avg latency DS'=10)
+* 'Avg latency DS': The average latency from Destination to Source (example: 'Avg latency DS'=10)
-* MOS: The Mean Opinion Score value (example: 'MOS'=4.23)
+* 'MOS': The Mean Opinion Score value (example: 'MOS'=4.23)
-* ICPIF: The Impairment Calculated Planning Impairment Factor value (example: 'ICPIF'=11)
+* 'ICPIF': The Impairment Calculated Planning Impairment Factor value (example: 'ICPIF'=11)
-* Packet loss SD: Packet loss from Source to Destination (example: 'Packet loss SD'=0)
+* 'Packet loss SD': Packet loss from Source to Destination (example: 'Packet loss SD'=0)
-* Packet loss DS: Packet loss from Destination to Source (example: 'Packet loss DS'=0)
+* 'Packet loss DS': Packet loss from Destination to Source (example: 'Packet loss DS'=0)
-* Packet out of seq: The number of packets arrived out of sequence (example: 'Packet out of seq'=0)
+* 'Packet out of seq': The number of packets arrived out of sequence (example: 'Packet out of seq'=0)
-* Packet MIA: The number of packets that are lost for which the direction cannot be determined (example: 'Packet MIA'=0)
+* 'Packet MIA': The number of packets that are lost for which the direction cannot be determined (example: 'Packet MIA'=0)
-* Packet late arrival: The number of packets that arrived after the timeout (example: 'Packet late arrival'=0)
+* 'Packet late arrival': The number of packets that arrived after the timeout (example: 'Packet late arrival'=0)

 ## Examples